meckolu/meckolu/README.md

 I have a Ph.D. in Computer Science and I love working with multi-disciplinary teams to create innovative technologies for learners from all ages and backgrounds.

-Some languages/technologies I enjoy working with are  **MLOps, Data Science, and of course Python!** :)
+Some languages/technologies I enjoy working with are  **Agentic AI, LLMs, Data Science, and of course Python!** :)

 ## Let's Connect! 🤝